petershin/liferay-learn/docs/dxp/latest/en/site-building/publishing-tools/publications/making-and-publishing-changes.md

 By default, users can only contribute to publications they've created.
 However, they can invite other users to collaborate on their publications.
 See [Collaborating on Publications](./collaborating-on-publications.md) for more information.
 ```

-If you haven't already created a publication to track your changes, see [Creating a New Publication](./creating-and-managing-publications.md#creating-a-new-publication) for more information.
+If you haven't already created a publication to track changes, see [Creating a Publication](./creating-and-managing-publications.md#creating-a-publication) for more information.

 Once created, a publication is automatically updated with changes made to production, provided they don't conflict with changes made in the publication.
 This ensures you and your team are working on the latest version of production.